Gender pay gap in New Zealand

 The gender pay gap helps provide an understanding of high-level indicators on the difference between women and men’s earnings, as well as the benefits of pay and employment equity.

 In 2022, research has shown men earn on average 10% more than women in New Zealand.

 Across the country, women are under-represented in higher-level jobs.
 In fact, many women are employed in industries where more than 80% of the workers are women.
 These occupations tend to be lower paid.

 Factors that contribute to the gender pay gap are:

-- the jobs women do: while there are some notable exceptions in New Zealand today, women are more likely to be clustered in a narrow range of occupations and at the bottom or middle of an organisation
+- the jobs women do – while there are some notable exceptions in New Zealand today, women are more likely to be grouped in a narrow range of occupations and at the bottom or middle of an organisation

-The OECD website (external link) has information on how New Zealand compares to other OECD countries, which you may be interested to look at.
+The Organisation for Economic Co-operation and Development (OECD) has information on how New Zealand compares to other OECD countries:

 Reasons for focusing on gender

 There is a clear history of women’s opportunities and pay being specifically set according to gender.
 For example, until the Equal Pay Act 1972, it was legal to set separate rates of pay for men and women, and exclude women from certain types of work.